adamfaliq42/heroku-basic-flask/README.md

 Python 3.5.1 :: Anaconda 2.5.0 (x86_64)
 ~~~

 Since Heroku does not support Python 3.5.1, we need to download either Python 3.6.4 or 3.6.6.
-In this tuturial, we will use Python 3.6.6.
-Download it [here](https://www.python.org/downloads/release/python-366/).
+In this tutorial, we will use Python 3.6.6.
+You can download it here [here](https://www.python.org/downloads/release/python-366/).

 Next, we will start a virtual environment for Python 3.6.6 using virtualenv.
 If you have not installed virtualenv, install it with the following command.